SeaQL/sea-schema/README.md

 ## About

-SeaSchema is a library to help you manage database schema.
-It provides a suite of tools, including schema definition, discovery and manipulation.
+SeaSchema is a library to help you manage database schema for MySQL, Postgres and SQLite.
+It provides a suite of tools, including schema definition, discovery and migration.

 ## Architecture

-You can use SeaSchema for many purposes, so the crate is divided into different modules:
+The crate is divided into different modules:

 + `def`: type definitions
 + `query`: for querying information_schema